Examining the divine justice behind God’s command concerning the Amalekites.

 Saul’s Disobedience and Haman’s Legacy

 The question of why God commanded Amalekites destruction reveals His justice, not cruelty.
 It’s a sobering reminder of sin’s cost and obedience’s weight.
-How do you grapple with such passages?
-Comment below.
+For additional resources and deeper study materials, visit our Linktree directory.